Amit-Sury/AI-ML-Portfolio/AWS-RAG/README.md

   - Choose a **Vector store** (e.g., *AWS OpenSearch*).
   - Once created, ensure the data is synced.
 - **Step 3:** Ensure you have access to a **Large Language Model (LLM)** (e.g., *Anthropic Claude 3 Haiku*).
   - This will be referenced in the chatbot UI script.
-You may need to update `ask_bedrock()` function in the script in case you're using model other than Anthropic Claude 3 Haiku
+You may need to update `ask_bedrock()` function in the script in case you're using model other than Anthropic Claude 3 Haiku.
+💡 *Note: I've used Amazon Titan Text Embeddings V2 as embedding model & Anthropic Claude 3 Haiku as LLM*
 - **Step 4:** Update the following in `aws-rag-chatbot.py`:
   - `kb_id` → your Knowledge Base ID
   - `model_id` → the Model ID of your LLM